smartdevicelink/sdl_evolution/proposals/0048-H264-over-RTP-support-for-video-streaming.md

 ## Proposed solution

-This proposal includes two changes.
+This proposal includes three changes.

 (1) Add H.264 video over RTP format (as defined by RFC 6184) for video streaming